DjangoGirlsSeoul/cupcaketutorial/demo.md

     return render(request,"menu/list.html",{})
 ```

-Start your server and visit the home page.
-Oops!
+Start your server and visit the home page [http://127.0.0.1:8000](http://127.0.0.1:8000) Oops!
 You will come across following error!.
 Let's fix this in next step.

 ![](views_error.png)

-a.
  Django 뷰 만들기. 뷰는 views.py 파일 안에 있습니다. 우리는 views 를 menu/views.py 파일 안에 추가할 거에요.

 ## Step 8 (Django Templates 템플릿)

 a.
-If you closely look at the error in previous step, you will notice that is complaining about missing template `menu/list.html`.
+If you look at the error in previous step, you will notice that is complaining about missing template `menu/list.html`.
 Django template is an html page where you show your data to user which was stored in database.
 First, create a directory called templates in your menu directory.
 Django will look for templates in there.
 Within the templates directory you have just created, create another directory called menu, and within that create a file called list.html.
 In other words, your template should be at menu/templates/menu/list.html.
 We will use bootstrap for creating html page.
 You can find some example templates [here](http://getbootstrap.com/getting-started/).
 To customize our template we created a `style.css` file and added few nice images!
+You can find free cupcake images from [here](https://www.pexels.com/search/cupcake/).
 For adding static files, create a folder `static` in menu directory.
 Then create a menu folder.
 In menu folder, create two folders to hold our css and image files.
+So your directory sturcture for css will be `menu/static/menu/css` and images `menu/static/menu/images`

+`list.html`

 ```html
 {% load staticfiles %}